rio/opentracing-talk/PITCHME.md

 a trace is a collection of spans each representing a unit of work with a name, start- and end-time. together it turns the path of a request through different services from this into this.

----?image=assets/traces/trace-1.png&size=90% auto

----?image=assets/traces/trace-2.png&size=90% auto

----?image=assets/traces/trace-3.png&size=90% auto

----?image=assets/traces/trace-4.png&size=90% auto

----?image=assets/traces/trace-5.png&size=90% auto

 ---

 @title[Span Tags]

 ## Tags

-- Describe properties of the current span |
 - Simple key-value pairs    |
-- Typed                                   |
+- Describe the current span |

 Note: